Blog

 Atlas delivers:

-• a single pane of knowledge across systems
+• A single pane of knowledge across systems

-• deep Microsoft 365 integration
+• Deep Microsoft 365 integration

-• enterprise-scale governance and lifecycle management
+• Enterprise-scale governance and lifecycle management

-• faster matter delivery and reduced rework
+• Faster matter delivery and reduced rework

-• better client experience and transparency
+• Improved client experience and transparency

-• protection of institutional knowledge as experts retire
+• Protection of institutional knowledge as experts retire

-• de-risked AI adoption through governance and provenance
+• De-risked AI adoption through governance and provenance

 FAQs